nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * The index refers to the index number shown in the displayed event list.
 * The index **must be a positive integer** that is within the range of the length of the member list.
 * At least one field to edit must be provided.
-* EVENT_NAME **must only contain** Alphanumeric Characters and spaces, and it should not be blank
+* `EVENT_NAME` **must only contain** Alphanumeric Characters and spaces, and it should not be blank
-* LOCATION **must not** be blank and can take in any values.
+* `LOCATION` **must not** be blank and can take in any values.
-* DATE **must be a valid date** in the format of **YYYY-MM-DD** e.g. 2023-10-31.
+* `DATE` **must be a valid date** in the format of **YYYY-MM-DD**.
-* TAG **must only contain** Alphanumeric Characters with no space in between.
+* `TAG` **must only contain** Alphanumeric Characters with no space in between.

 Examples:
 * `editEvent 5 n/Halloween Surprise Party l/UTR d/2023-10-31 t/sem1` edits the 5th event in the event list to change the name to `Halloween
 Surprise Party`, the location to `UTR`, the date to `2023-10-31` and the tag to `sem1`.
 * `editEvent 3 l/UCC Theater` edits the 3rd event in the event list to change the location to `UCC Theater`.

-### Link a Member to an Event: `enrol`
+### Enrol a Member to an Event: `enrol`

-Links a member to an event.
+Enrols a member to an event.

 Format: `enrol m/MEMBER_INDEX e/EVENT_INDEX [h/NUMBER_OF_HOURS] [r/REMARK]`

-* Links the member at the specified `MEMBER_INDEX` to the event at the specified `EVENT_INDEX` with `NUMBER_OF_HOURS` specifying the number of hours that the member contributed and `REMARK` stating extra remarks about the member and event.
+* Enrols the member at the specified `MEMBER_INDEX` to the event at the specified `EVENT_INDEX` with `NUMBER_OF_HOURS` specifying the number of hours that the member contributed and `REMARK` stating extra remarks about the member and event.
 * The `MEMBER_INDEX`/`EVENT_INDEX` refers to the index number shown in the displayed member/event list.
 * The `MEMBER_INDEX`/`EVENT_INDEX` **must be a positive integer** that is within the range of the length of the member/event list.
 * The `NUMBER_OF_HOURS` **must be a positive integer** and **must be less than or equal to 2147483647**.

 Examples:
-* `enrol m/1 e/5 h/3 r/did planning` links the 1st member in the member list to the 5th event in the event list, where the member had 3 hours of contributions to that event and has a remark stating that the member "did planning"".
+* `enrol m/1 e/5 h/3 r/did planning` enrols the 1st member in the member list to the 5th event in the event list, where the member had 3 hours of contributions to that event and has a remark stating that the member "did planning".
-* `enrol m/5 e/1` links the 5th member in the member list to the 1st event in the event list.
+* `enrol m/5 e/1` enrols the 5th member in the member list to the 1st event in the event list.

-### Unlink a Member from an Event: `unenrol`
+### Unenrol a Member from an Event: `unenrol`

-Unlink a member from an event.
+Unenrol a member from an event.

 Format: `unenrol m/MEMBER_INDEX e/EVENT_INDEX`

-* Unlink the member at the specified `MEMBER_INDEX` from the event at the specified `EVENT_INDEX`.
+* Unenrol the member at the specified `MEMBER_INDEX` from the event at the specified `EVENT_INDEX`.
 * The member at `MEMBER_INDEX` must be a part of the event at `EVENT_INDEX`.
 * The `MEMBER_INDEX`/`EVENT_INDEX` refers to the index number shown in the displayed member/event list.
 * The `MEMBER_INDEX`/`EVENT_INDEX` **must be a positive integer** that is within the range of the length of the member/event list.

 Examples:
-* `unenrol m/1 e/5` unlinks the 1st member in the member list from the 5th event in the event list.
+* `unenrol m/1 e/5` unenrols the 1st member in the member list from the 5th event in the event list.
-* `unenrol m/5 e/1` unlinks the 5th member in the member list from the 1st event in the event list.
+* `unenrol m/5 e/1` unenrols the 5th member in the member list from the 1st event in the event list.

 ### Edit an enrolment: `editEnrolment`
 Edits the enrolment details of a specified member at a specified event with the specified attributes.